All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-The theme of this poem is that person is the ultimate loser in the game of life.
+The theme of this poem is that a person is the ultimate loser in the game of life.
 A person makes an entry into this worldly stage and performs different roles in his lifetime.
-Finally, he/she leaves this worldly stage struggling in different circumstances.
-He/She comes empty-handed here and leaves this stage empty-handed.
-He/She brings nothing and takes nothing.
+Finally, he or she leaves this worldly stage struggling under different circumstances.
+He or she comes empty-handed here and leaves this stage empty-handed.
+He or she brings nothing and takes nothing.

 REFERENCE BEYOND THE TEXT